Child Therapists in Baltimore

 child in therapy

-At Baltimore Therapy Group, we understand that every child is unique, and their emotional and behavioral concerns require a personalized approach.
+At the Baltimore Therapy Group, we understand that every child is unique, and their emotional and behavioral concerns require a personalized approach.
 Our team of experienced child therapists is dedicated to providing evidence-based treatment services that cater to the specific needs of each child and their family.
 We believe in fostering a collaborative relationship with parents and caregivers to ensure that our therapy services are effective and sustainable.

 Our approach to child therapy is grounded in the principles of cognitive-behavioral therapy (CBT), which is highly effective in addressing a range of mental health issues, including anxiety, depression, and behavioral problems.
 We also incorporate elements of parent-child interaction therapy (PCIT) and play therapy to create a comprehensive treatment plan that addresses the child’s emotional, social, and behavioral needs.